 (17) Gener Manuments: (V) Restantion of Last Convers, and (PD Reserveys).
-These advised will immediately successes in winded providence of the Manual M 1992, exception may be part.
+These advised will immediately successes in which or which is a last a last of 1902, exception may be part.

 Prepared and published under the direction of the Commissioner of the General Land Office